ze-e/youtube_spfy/README.md

 # youtube_spfy
-takes a youtube music list and creates a spotify playlist from it
+Create a spotify playlist from a youtube playlist

 CONFIGURING YOUTUBE_SPFY